ctec3905students/website-hamzahl/readme.md

 #### Const usage
 * I general always use `const` instead of `let` for variable declarations I feel the variable needs to change.
 This is also practiced in industry.

+#### API
+* Ideally wanted to use a social networks API however most required oauth authentication.
+Therefore, I decided to use Fortnite API to show off my awful stats!

 # Validator
 #### HTML
 * I believe the below warning can be ignored as the purpose of this assignment is to utilise semantic elements.
 I could easily switch this to a div but opted for the semantic element as it works in google chrome.
 See below: